JuliaHEP/AwkwardArray.jl/README.md

 AwkwardArray.jl accepts any `AbstractVector` for index and data buffers, so that buffers on GPUs, data with units, etc. can be used in place of the usual `Vector` type.

-None of AwkwardArray.jl's algorithms assume that these buffers are 1-indexed, so that even [OffsetArrays.jl](https://github.com/JuliaArrays/OffsetArrays.jl) could be used.
+None of AwkwardArray.jl's algorithms assume that these buffers are 1-indexed, so even [OffsetArrays.jl](https://github.com/JuliaArrays/OffsetArrays.jl) could be used as buffers.
 This is also important because the data _in_ the index buffers are 0-indexed, so that they can be zero-copy exchanged with Python.

 ## List of array classes